 Transforming the health system in order to support a healthier way of life, prevention, raising awareness and activation of all age groups.
 Health risk reduction and prevention, which includes early detection and control of potential health problems, education of a way of life that reduces health risks, as well as stimulating citizens to be actively included in their health.
-The health system will adopt a people-oriented approach through complete integration of preventive measures and social, labor-legal and health services, while prioritizing gender-specific needs.
+The health system will adopt a people-oriented approach through the complete integration of preventive measures and social, labor-legal and health services, while prioritizing gender-specific needs.
 Integration of various health services, including nutrition, physical activity, mental health and prevention in order to create a comprehensive approach towards healthcare.
 This approach will ensure better quality of services, reduced costs for health protection and improvement of the overall well-being of the population.
 This data-based strategy will mitigate the excessive use of health systems and improve the system's efficiency, which will lead to a universal and just approach to health protection.

-9. Sustainable food production systems are key for the quality of life and resilience of the country production systems based on sustainability principles, including balanced resource utilization, protection and optimal usage of soil, water and energy.
+9. Sustainable food production systems are key for the quality of life and resilience of the country

+A resilient food system based on high-quality products, localized production and responsible consumption, focusing on environmental sustainability, food safety and social justice.
+Creating food production systems based on sustainability principles, including balanced resource utilization, protection and optimal usage of soil, water and energy.
 Hence, the goals should be minimizing food and energy waste throughout the supply chain.
 Increased investments for modernization of food and agriculture sectors, rural area sustainability, regulation of markets for agricultural products.
 Taking actions to address structural problems - age structure/young farmers, land fragmentation, economic scope of farms, disorganization of small food producers etc. Our primary goal is to provide accessible, nutritious and safe food options to all social classes, prioritizing the well-being of children and the youth.
 In addition, our policies will be designed to handle gender-specific challenges, promoting gender equality in agricultural practices and ensuring access to resources and opportunities for all.
 Sustainable food production systems directly influence the quality of life and improve the country's resilience to climate change, pollution and other challenges.
 Furthermore, the policies support local communities by promoting local farmers and producers, which contributes to greater economic stability and social connection in the society.
 This systemic change supports the concept of global cooperation for sustainability, where stakeholders are encouraged to share good practices and technologies in order to globally improve sustainable food production systems and organize food production in harmony with nature and with support of general well-being and sustainability.